StanHatko/test_vllm_sampler/README.md

-# Check LLM Determinism
+# Test vLLM Sampler

-Check determinism of LLM (with vLLM engine) under various conditions.
+Some tests of vLLM sampler under various conditions.

-## Test on Lambda Labs GPU Instance with 4-Bit Llama 3.1 8B
+## Integral Test for vLLM Determinism

+Goal is to determine if LLM is asked to solve an integral showing steps, is it consistent each time at zero temperature?

+### Hardware

-This test was done on a Lambda Labs gpu_1x_a100_sxm4 server in the Virginia, USA region.
+This test was done on a Lambda Labs gpu_1x_a10 server in the Virginia, USA region.

 The 4-bit GPTQ quantized Llama 3.1 8B LLM was used for this test.